What are the seasonal dog rules in Greater Victoria?

 What are the dog bylaws in Victoria, BC?

 All Greater Victoria municipalities require dogs to be on leash in public spaces unless signage indicates an off-leash area.
-Failing to pick up after your dog carries a fine of $100 to $150.
-Off-leash violations also cost $100 to $150.
-Saanich has additional rules including a retractable leash ban and active bylaw patrols.
+Failing to pick up after your dog carries a fine of $100 to $150 in most municipalities.
+Off-leash violations also cost $100 to $150 in most municipalities.
+In Saanich, Bylaw No. 9924 (2023) sets fines from a minimum of $100 up to a maximum of $50,000, with a separate fine issued each day a violation continues.
+Saanich also has a retractable leash ban and active bylaw patrols.
 Check our Saanich dog rules page for the latest details.

 When are dogs required to be on leash at Victoria beaches?